anticipated-lotus/hyper-sketching/README.md

 python prepare_data/prepare_merge_ncbi.py
 ```

-Once this is done you should have different graph as such :
+Once this is done you should have in the `data` folder the following structure, with the following graphs available:
 ```shell
 .
 ├── full_lotus_edges.csv